Reltroner/reltroner-studio/content/blog/legal-disclaimer.md

 ---

+## ⚡ TL;DR Legal Summary:
+- Reltroner is 100% original by Raidan Malik Sandra.
+- Terms like Astralis, Nytherion, Red/Blue Pill used in independent context.
+- AI visuals are placeholders, not likenesses.
+- Not affiliated with any similarly named brand.
+- All IP protected under ethical use and narrative rights.

+---

 ## 🚨 Use of “Red Pill” and “Blue Pill”

 We acknowledge that the terms *“Red Pill”* and *“Blue Pill”* were popularized by the film *The Matrix (1999)*, owned by Warner Bros.
 However: